sourava-coder/GULLY-CRICKET/README.md

-# देसी जिम 🏋️ — Desi Gym Music Player
+# गली क्रिकेट 🏋️ — Gully Cricket Music Player

 A retro, synthwave-flavoured music player themed like an old-school desi street gym.
 Play a YouTube / YouTube Music playlist while you press a dumbbell that grows heavier